-We expect that we will declare and pay dividends on a quarterly basis, or more or less frequently as advised by our Manager, in arrears, based on daily record dates.
+We expect that we will declare and pay dividends on a quarterly basis, or more or less frequently as advised by our Manager, in arrears, based on record dates to be established by the Board which are currently expected to be the 25th day of the last month of the applicable quarter for which dividends are declared.
 Any dividends we make will be following consultation with our Manager, and will be based on, among other factors, our present and reasonably projected future cash flow.
 We will set the rate of dividends at a level that will be reasonably consistent and sustainable over time.
 We have not established a minimum distribution level, and our charter does not require that we pay dividends to our stockholders.

-Generally, our policy will be to pay dividends from cash flow from operations.
 During our offering stage, when we may raise capital in this offering more quickly than we acquire income-producing assets, and for some period after our offering stage, we may not be able to pay dividends solely from our cash flow from operations.
-Further, because we may receive property income or other revenue at various times during our fiscal year and because we may need cash flow from operations during a particular period to fund capital expenditures and other expenses, we expect that at least during the early stages of our development and from time to time during our operational stage, we will declare dividends in anticipation of cash flow that we expect to receive during a later period and we will pay these dividends in dividends from the sale of assets or other investments.
+Further, because we may receive property income or other revenue at various times during our fiscal year and because we may need cash flow from operations during a particular period to fund capital expenditures and other expenses, we expect that at least during the early stages of our development and from time to time during our operational stage, we will declare dividends in anticipation of cash flow that we expect to receive during a later period and we will pay these dividends in advance of our actual receipt of these funds.
+In these instances, we expect to look to third party borrowings or lines of credit to fund our dividends.
+We may also fund such dividends from the sale of assets or other investments.
 Our charter permits us to pay dividends from any source, including offering proceeds or borrowings (which may constitute a return of capital), and our charter does not limit the amount of funds we may use from any source to pay such dividends.
 If we pay dividends from sources other than our cash flow from operations, we will have less funds available for investment in properties and other assets.